oversword/super-small-state-machine/README.md

 Copy the original properties from the state

-Set `S.Return` to true
+Set `S.Return` to undefined or the given return value

 Copy over the original path to preserve it.

-Update the result if one was passed in as the return value.

 ## Export all the defaults nodes together in one list.